NeurodataWithoutBorders/nwb_hackathons/HCK18_2024_Dev_Hackathon_DataJoint/README.md

 If you are interested in this DataJoint event, we encourage you to register for it as well.
 More details about this event are to come.

-DataJoint will also be organizing a social mixer event late Tuesday afternoon for DataJoint workshop participants to mix with NWB Developer Hackathon participants.
+DataJoint will also be organizing a social mixer event on the late afternoon of Tuesday, April 16 for DataJoint workshop participants to mix with NWB Developer Hackathon participants.
 We encourage participants to arrive early enough on Tuesday to attend this mixer.